suspistew/ticktime-rs/README.md

 # TickTime-rs
-A basic utilities to convert tick number to a date time to use in game.
+A utilities to convert tick number to a date time to use in game.
-It was first made to fulfill the need of city building games.
+It was first made to fulfill the need of city building games but can also be used in any game that needs date time handled from ticks.

-It is divided into three main calendar types, an Earthlike lunar calendar, Earthlike real calendar and Custom calendar where you decide the value of each units.
+## Features

+- **Configurable calendar:**
+  - *Earth-like real calendar:* Computed time will be done following the real earth calendar rules
+  - *Earth-like lunar calendar:* Computed time will be done with a lunar calendar of 12 months of 30 days
+  - *Custom calendar:* Computed time will be be done by using custom unit time given at init.
+- **Update event:** Each tick will compute the time and, if enabled, will return an event with all the fields updated.

 ## Examples

-### Earthlike lunar calendar
+### Earth-like lunar calendar

 ```rust
     // Initialize a lunar ticktime where one tick is 3600 seconds